 DOE and GEOTHERMICA share a common objective of identifying pathways to geothermal commercialization through core research areas, which include identification and assessment of geothermal resources and reservoirs; geothermal resource and reservoir development; and energy supply and smart integration with energy systems.

-The full text of the Call for Proposals, including available budget, can be viewed here.
+The full text of the Call for Proposals, including available budget, can be viewed on the GEOTHERMICA website.

 Learn more about DOE’s Geothermal Technologies Office, which works to reduce costs and risks associated with geothermal development by supporting innovative technologies that address key exploration and operational challenges.
-To learn more about GEOTHERMICA, visit www.geothermica.eu.
+To learn more about GEOTHERMICA, visit the consortium's website.